-At Ingleburn RSL Club we recognise that our trading operations and processes impact both positively and negatively on the natural, social and economic environments around us.
+At Ingleburn RSL Club we recognise that our trading operations can impact on the natural, social and economic environments around us.

-In response to this recognition, and in the interests of leading by example, Ingleburn RSL Club have committed to minimising the negative impacts on these three environments through continual improvement and the pursuit of best practice within our operations.
+In response to this, and in the interests of leading by example, Ingleburn RSL Club have committed to minimising the negative impacts on these three areas through continual improvement and the pursuit of best practice within our operations.

 We have introduced several water-saving measures, including water efficient taps and toilets, rain water tanks and water-efficient garden watering systems.
 In doing so we’ve saved over 9.5 Olympic-sized swimming pools of water.